Overwintering Black, Giant, & Tiger Swallowtails

 4. Be Patient

-Swallowtails aren’t on a monarch timetable.
+Swallowtails aren’t on a monarch timetable, though all of our overwintering Minnesota swallowtails have emerged in April & May.
 An overwintering swallowtail chrysalis can take months to eclose (hatch), and I’ve heard reports of butterflies emerging after more than a year in the pupal stage.

 I would give them the entire season before discarding, but I would not overwinter them twice.

-I have heard that spraying daily in the summer coaxes the butterfly to eclose, but this info is only based on a few first-hand reports.
-Regardless, water isn’t going to hurt them (with good air circulation) and will keep them from drying out.
+I have heard that spraying weekly (or even daily) in the summer coaxes the butterfly to eclose, but this info is only based on a few first-hand reports.
+Regardless, a little extra water isn’t going to hurt them (with good air circulation) and will keep them from drying out.

 5. Let butterflies dry thoroughly before releasing

-I have raised eastern black swallowtails, eastern tiger swallowtails, and giant swallowtails.
-You can place them outside to safely dry in a mesh cage for 2-3 hours.
+You can place them outside to safely 🌞 dry in a mesh cage for an hour or so.
 This way, no predators can attack while they are flightless and defenseless.
 Then open the cage door, and let them fly free to start a new season of swallowtails.

 Please Read the Comments Section below for more info about Overwintering Swallowtail Chrysalides.